 and moved into the main workshop.
 Since then much work has been done on frames, wheels,

 axleboxes and springs.
-New cylinders were been cast, machined and fitted during 2017/8.
+New cylinders have been cast, machined and fitted during 2017/8.
+Following

 In 1998 an Exhibition was held in the main hall of the Kidderminster Railway Museum to